Il curioso indiscreto: Background and performance history

 The libretto is based on Chapters XXXIII and XXXIV of Don Quixote in which a curate staying in the same inn as Don Quixote reads aloud one of the innkeeper's favourite stories, "Ill-Advised Curiosity".
 It is unclear who Anfossi's librettist was.
 In his 1970 book Das alte Burgtheater als Opernbühne, Otto Michtner lists Giovanni Bertati as the librettist.
 However, the 2000 edition of The New Grove Dictionary of Music and Musicians notes that could have been either Bertati or Giuseppe Petrosellini.
 The premiere of Il curioso indiscreto took place during the Carnival season of 1777 at Rome's Teatro delle Dame, where Anfossi's La vera costanza had premiered the previous year.
 Since women were not allowed to perform on stage in the Papal States at that time, the opera premiered with an all-male cast.
 The stage design was by Gabriele Montarenzi with costumes by Carlo Brogi and Vincenzo D'Amora.
 The performance included two untitled ballets choreographed by Giacomo Romolo.

 The opera proved very popular and was subsequently performed in many Italian and European cities, including Vienna in 1783.
 For the Vienna performance, Mozart added two of his own arias, "Vorrei spiegarvi, oh Dio!
 (K. 418) and "No, no che non sei capace" (K. 419) at the request of Aloysia Weber who was singing the lead soprano role of Clorinda.
-Il curioso indiscreto was revived in 1984 with a performance at the Mozarteum in Salzburg which included the two Mozart arias.
+Il curioso indiscreto was revived in 1984 with a performance at the Mozarteum concert hall in Salzburg which included the two Mozart arias.